Bob Andersen: Abortion Rights

 Andersen is against expanding abortion rights.
+During his 2024 campaign, Andersen said he personally believes life begins at conception, and he supports maintaining the state's 12-week abortion ban with limited exceptions.

 Marijuana

 Andersen is against legalizing recreational marijuana.
-He has also voiced concernment of medical marijuana while on the General Affairs Committee.
+He has also voiced concern of medical marijuana while on the General Affairs Committee.

 School Choice

 Andersen is pro school choice, allowing parents more educational options for their children, including charter schools.

 Government Assistance Programs

 In 2025, Andersen introduced Legislative Bill 656 (LB 656), Change work requirements under the Supplemental Nutrition Assistance Program, which seeks to get rid of federal waivers based on how high unemployment rates are in a geographic region.
 As of July 2025, the bill is still listed on general file.

 Andersen also introduced Legislative Bill 379 (LB 379), Change the maximum time limit for receipt of cash assistance under the Welfare Reform Act.
 As of July 2025, that bill is also listed on general file.